The Strongest Man in the Bible: 7 Things To Learn From Him

 4) He gave in to the temptation of revealing his source of strength.

-Delilah enticed Samson to tell her the secret of his unusual strength.
-It was not just once nor twice but thrice.
+Delilah enticed Samson to tell her the secret of his unusual strength—not just once nor twice but thrice.
 Yet, all these attempts failed because he didn’t tell the truth.

 But on the fourth try, Samson finally gave in.
 He told Delilah that he would lose his strength if his hair was cut (Judges 16:17).